- Service managers and commissioners

 Establishing referral pathways to specialist service providers and other sources of support for abused women, including voluntary sector agencies, is vital.
 Please also see Responding to domestic abuse: a guide for health professionals (external link).

-In line with the recommendations of the Confidential Enquiry report 'Saving Mothers' Lives 2003 – 2005 (external link) midwives are tasked with routinely asking women whether they are experiencing abuse.
+In line with the recommendations of the Confidential Enquiry report 'Saving Mothers' Lives 2003 – 2005 (external link) midwives are are required to undertake routine enquiry of domestic abuse with women.
 This can be done in the context of the Scottish Women Held Maternity Record which supports direct enquiry by the midwife.

 - make sure you are fully familiar with current guidelines and local procedures on responding to gender-based violence